-Information for the selected person's family is displayed near the top of the block.
-You can edit the family's address without leaving the page by clicking the $\nearrow$ icon.
-Add individuals to the family by clicking the $\square$ icon.
+Family information for the selected person is displayed near the top of the block.
+You can edit the family's address without leaving the page by clicking the icon.
+Add individuals to the family by clicking the icon.

-3 Attendance Selection
+Attendance Selection

 Select the available boxes for anyone who should have attendance recorded.
 In this example, we can't select Noah or Alex because they are too young.
-Administrators can change the age restriction in the block settings.
+Administrators can change this age restriction in the block settings.